onikienko/mv3-parcel-webext-template/README.md

 ### Production build:

 1. Stop the development script (if it is running)
-2. Remove installed dev. extension at `chrome://extensions/`
-3. Run `npm run build`
+2. Run `npm run build`
-4. Load your extension on Chrome following:
+3. Load your extension on Chrome following:
     1. Access `chrome://extensions/`
     2. Check `Developer mode`
     3. Click on `Load unpacked extension`